Yebelay/EPHI-at-NDMC-Rtraining-/README.md

-# EPHI-at-NDMC-Rtraining

-## R Training Courses
+# R training organized by NDMC at EPHI

 **Authors:** [Yebelay](https://github.com/Yebelay)

-Welcome to the **EPHI R Training** repository!
+Welcome to the **NDMC at EPHI R Training** repository!
 This repository contains all the slides and materials for the R training program conducted at NDMC.
 The training covers key topics.

 ---